Section 1: Installation and setup

 The installation procedure installs several components and starts with the screen as shown below:

 After accepting the License terms and conditions, you can choose which features of the Software Suite you would like to install.
 Finally, click Install:

 Step 2: Connecting the MTi

-When you cannot connect to the MTi, refer to the MT Manager User Manual for more information and connection methods.
+When you cannot connect to the MTi, refer to this article for further help.

 Section 2: Basic functionality of MT Manager

 This section describes how to use the MT Manager.
 More detailed information is found in the MT Manager User Manual.

 The first step is to configure the MTi.
 Open the Device Settings window ().
 The Output Configuration tab will be open:

 In this window, you can configure the data outputs of your device.
 The preset drop down bar allows for choosing several options.
 For now, we choose the XDA processing preset and click Write to Device at the top of the window.
 XDA processing means that all sensor fusion is running in MT Manager (XDA).
 This allows us to change the filter profile of our sensor fusion later.